Photo by Ola Sierant

 Featured publications

-A. Dawid et al. Modern applications of machine learning in quantum sciences. arXiv:2204.04198 (2022).
+A. Dawid et al. Modern applications of machine learning in quantum sciences. arXiv:2204.04198 (2023).
+Cambridge University Press (in press)

-See the summary on Twitter!
+See the summary on X!

 A. Dawid, P. Huembeli, M. Tomza, M. Lewenstein & A. Dauphin.